ArthDubey/Autopipe/README.md

-# Automatic pipeline for Making your own Image classifier
+# Automatic pipeline for Making your own Texture classifier
-High paced high accuracy DIY image classifier
+High paced high accuracy DIY Texture classifier
 # Aim

 This Project aims to build an image classifier that is extremely convenient to personalise and to train your own data in 3 simple steps.
 Accuracy is substaintially high for all regular purposes.